lrmcfarland/Coordinates/Python/Boost/README.md

 classes in ../../libCoords. coords.cpp contains the Boost macros that are used to generate the wrappers. setup.py builds them.

-There are some differences from the [Manual](../Manual) version that I am looking into as I learn more about Boost.
+There are some differences from the [Boost](../Boost) version, like not having a __repr__ and being able to create conversion constructors.
+The latter are not typical in python, but I was able to make it work in coords.cpp with the Manual wrappers.

 ## To Build